 Do – foods your dog can enjoy, in moderation, of course.

-White Turkey meat – is fine for dogs if fed only in small quantities.
-Don’t feed them the skin, or gravy as these are high in fat and may cause a bout of pancreatitis, with very severe symptoms for your pooch.
+Turkey Meat – is fine for dogs if fed only in small quantities.
+Please don’t feed them the skin or gravy as these are high in fat and may cause a bout of pancreatitis, with very severe symptoms for your pooch.

 Don’t feed these foods items to your dog.

-Turkey bones – these can splinter, just like chicken bones, be ingested and cause an obstruction in the throat and stomach or perforation of the intestine.
+Turkey Bones can splinter, just like chicken bones, be ingested and obstruct the throat and stomach or perforation of the intestine.

-Christmas cake, pudding and mince pies – these goodies are packed with sultanas and raisins, all of which are a variation on the grape fruit and poisonous to dogs.
-They may also contain suet, a high fatty product that will certainly cause health issues and possibly pancreatitis and vomiting.
-In addition, they could also contain alcohol, which has serious health symptoms if consumed by your dog.
+Christmas cake, pudding and mince pies – these goodies are packed with sultanas and raisins, all of which are a variation on the grape and poisonous to dogs.
+They may also contain suet, a high fatty product that will cause health issues and possibly pancreatitis and vomiting.
+In addition, they could also contain alcohol, which has severe health symptoms if consumed by your dog.

-Chocolate Coins and decorations – the majority of pet owners are aware of the dangers if a dog eats chocolate, but at Christmas time they tend to forget about the easy to access decorations hanging on the tree.
+Chocolate coins and decorations – – the majority of pet owners are aware of the dangers if a dog eats chocolate.
+Still, at Christmas time, they tend to forget about the easy to access decorations hanging on the tree.
 These are usually wrapped in foil paper too, which causes an added problem if digested.

 Macadamia nuts – we all love to see a bowl of mixed nuts on the table, but the symptoms can be quite horrendous if your dog eats just a small quantity.
-Within 2 hours of eating them, your dog can experience vomiting, tremors, depression, weakness and hyperthermia, an increase in body temperature.
+Within 2 hours of eating them, your dog can experience vomiting, tremors, depression, weakness, hyperthermia, and increased body temperature.

 If you discover that your dog has been into mischief and eaten any of these food items, then the first thing you must do is contact your local vet and ask for advice.
 The sooner treatment is sought, the better the outcome for your pet.
 Ask any visitors to refrain from feeding your dog food and snacks and remember that any strange food, even if it’s from the suitable to eat list, can upset your dog’s stomach.
 No one likes to feel bloated and full after Christmas lunch – moderation is the key.

-Below are some related article you ay enjoy
+Below are some related articles you may enjoy